jackfoxy/urQL/docs/01-preliminaries.md

 ## Introduction

-An Urbit-native RDBMS implementation presents new opportunities for composability.
-Any desk's data persisted to an RDBMS is readily available for _mash up_ apps and _ad hoc_ queries, and already has search functionality built-in.
+A _first principles_ approach guided the design and implementation of the _urQL_ query language and Obelisk RDBMS.
+Where the original SQL design was hurried or neglected theoretical considerations (like nullable columns) urQL emphasizes set and relational theory, composability, and type safety.
+Influenced by _The Third Manifesto_ (Darwen and Date), urQL is closer to the ideal _Query Language_ that Codd and Date would have endorsed than SQL.

-A _first principles_ approach guided the design and implementation of Obelisk, the Urbit RDBMS, and the _urQL_ query language.
-Where original SQL design was hurried or neglected theoretical considerations (like nullable columns) urQL emphasizes composability and type safety.
-Influenced by _The Third Manifesto_ (Darwen and Date), urQL is closer to the finished _Query Language_ that Codd and Date would have endorsed.
+An Urbit-native RDBMS implementation presents new opportunities for cross-application composability.
+Any desk's data persisted to an RDBMS is readily available for _mash up_ apps and _ad hoc_ queries, and has search functionality already built-in.

 ## Functionality